-As per the priority of payments outlined in the securitisation agreements, the order of payment of principal and interest due on the Notes: payment towards class A noteholders of all interest and principal due on the class A notes, then payment towards class B noteholders of all interest and principal due on the class B notes and finally payment towards class C noteholders of all interest and principal due on the class C notes.
+The Company's only sources of funds for the payment of principal and interest due on the Notes and operating expenses are the principal and interest collections which the Company receives from the loan portfolio.
+As per the priority of payments outlined in the securitisation agreements, the order of payment of principal and interest due on the Notes is as follows: payment towards class A noteholders of all interest and principal due on the class B notes and finally payment towards class C noteholders of all interest and principal due on the class C notes.